Wat Paknam Bhasicharoen: Pre-modern times (1610–1915)

 Wat Paknam Bhasicharoen is a royal wat ('temple') located in Phasi Charoen district, Bangkok, at the Chao Phraya River.
 Wat Paknam was established in 1610, during the Ayutthaya period.
 Records indicate that King Suriyenthrathibodi (1703–1709) called the temple "Wat Prasat Suan Sawan"(วัดปราสาทสวนสวรรค์; literally: 'temple of the heavenly garden palace').
 However, the name "Wat Paknam" and "Wat Paknam at the river Bang Luang" (วัดปากน้ำในคลองบางหลวง) appear in historical documents of palace administration from 1780 onward.
-Paknam simply means 'lock in canal', which refers to the position of the temple.
+Paknam simply means 'literally: mouth of the water' or 'river/canalmouth', which refers to the position of the temple.
 The temple was renovated at least three times, during the periods of King Taksin, Rama III, and King Chulalongkorn (eighteenth–early twentieth century).
 However, during the period of King Rama VI (1881–1925), the temple had greatly deteriorated and had no abbot.

 Revival by Luang Pu Sodh (1916–59)

 In 1916, senior monk Somdet Puean assigned Luang Pu Sodh Candasaro (1884–1959) as abbot.
 Luang Pu Sodh was known for his charisma and outspokenness.
 The temple underwent a major change after he became the abbot, from a temple with only thirteen monks that was in disrepair, to a prosperous center of education and meditation practice with five hundred monks (the highest in Thailand at the time) and hundreds of mae chi.
 The temple became well known through Luang Pu Sodh's meditation method.
 Apart from teaching meditation, Luang Pu Sodh also built a school for Pali studies in 1950, which became a leading institute of the country.
 Luang Pu Sodh has had a lasting impact on the temple, as his teachings and guided meditations are still sold at the temple today and his promotion of Buddhist scholarship has still continued.
 In the time of Luang Pu Sodh, the temple became popular with and well-supported by a prosperous community of high social class, mostly from the Bangkok area.
 To compensate for the lack of local supporters, and at the same time dealing with the problem of local delinquent children causing trouble for the temple, Luang Pu Sodh set up a free primary school.
 Later, when the Thai government set up schooling all over the country, Luang Pu Sodh had the government take over the school.

 Luang Pu Sodh died in 1959, and his body has been kept in a coffin.
 The coffin is still a major point of attraction for the temple.
 His remains have not been cremated, because of the large number of people still visiting the temple to pay their respects.
 Monastics at the temple still hold memorial ceremonies on a regular basis.

 One of the most significant parts of Luang Pu Sodh's heritage is the combination of learning and meditation, both in monastic practice and teaching to laypeople.